Book & Greeting Card Ordering Information

 - These discounts are calculated automatically when you place your order.

-- If you are purchasing more than 10 copies of 'Biggest Mobs - Longest Shadows', 'Life as an Australian Horseman' and/or 'A Million Acre Masterpiece') or 10 or more packets of greeting cards, please email me for a personal quote as an even more generous discount may be available and/or special items such as outback greeting cards may be available for free.
+- If you are purchasing 10 or more copies of 'Biggest Mobs - Longest Shadows', 'Life as an Australian Horseman' and/or 'A Million Acre Masterpiece') or 10 or more packets of greeting cards, please email me for a personal quote as an even more generous discount may be available and/or special items such as outback greeting cards may be available for free.

 - Overseas orders; If you are ordering more than 1 book to be sent to the same address in another country, your order may be eligible for a small refund of the postage the online ordering system calculates, if you are in one of the most expensive postal zones.
 For more information contact Fiona Lake or refer to Book discount & postage information